RaphaelManke/otel-lambda-esm/README.md

-# Welcome to your CDK TypeScript project
+# AWS Lambda function NodeJS with OTEL in ESM

-This is a blank project for CDK development with TypeScript.
+This is a reproduction repo with a minimal setup for a NodeJS function instrumented with OpenTelemetry.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+All code is loaded as ESM.

 ## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
+* `npm run deploy`  deploy this stack to your default AWS account/region
-* `npx cdk diff`    compare deployed stack with current state
-* `npx cdk synth`   emits the synthesized CloudFormation template